 JORC Code explanation Commentary The mining method chosen is well-known and widely used in the local mining industry and production rates and costing can be predicted with a suitable degree of accuracy.
 Suitable access exists for all ore sources.
 Allowance has been made for dewatering of the Black Swan open pit.
 Independent geotechnical consultants MineGeotech Pty Ltd and Snowden Mining Industry Consultants Pty Ltd (2008) contributed appropriate geotechnical analyses to a suitable level of detail.
 These form the basis of mine design for the open pit Reserve estimate.
 Only the Indicated portion of the Mineral Resource was used to estimate the Ore Reserve.
 All Inferred material has had grade set to waste for the purposes of evaluation.
 The Ore Reserve is technically and economically viable without the inclusion of Inferred Mineral Resource material.
 Most of the infrastructure required for the operations is already in place and has been under care and maintenance for approximately 8 years, including a processing plant and associated infrastructure, access roads, offices and ablutions, connections to the Western Power grid, power reticulation, and borefields.
 Allowance has been made for refurbishment of this infrastructure where required based on quotes provided by reputable independent vendors to an appropriate standard of detail.
-Metallurgical factors or assumptions The metallurgical process proposed and the appropriateness of that process to the style of mineralisation.
-Whether the metallurgical process is well-tested technology or novel The Black Swan concentrator was successfully operated at throughput rate up to 2.2Mtpa on the Reserve deposits during previous operations.
-All Reserve ore is expected to be processed through this concentrator at a rate in nature.
+Metallurgical factors or assumptions • The metallurgical process proposed and the appropriateness of that process to the style of mineralisation.
+The Black Swan concentrator was successfully operated at throughput rate up to 2.2Mtpa on the Reserve deposits during previous operations.
+All